 Statoil’s digital roadmap, which Capgemini will support, is focused on three distinct technology and value-creation priorities:

-- Process digitisation to improve data management and efficiency in Statoil’s core business and support processes, including the utilisation of intelligent software robots.
+- Process digitization to improve data management and efficiency in Statoil’s core business and support processes, including the utilization of intelligent software robots.

-- Advanced analytics to improve understanding of large, complex and diverse data to enable more informed decision making, utilising algorithms and applications to predict equipment failure, optimise production and improve decision support.
+- Advanced analytics to improve understanding of large, complex and diverse data to enable more informed decision making, utilizing algorithms and applications to predict equipment failure, optimize production and improve decision support.

-- Robotics and remote control to limit human exposure in physically intense activities, utilising physical robots and sensors to automate drilling, facilitate remote operation of installations and centralise operation and support centres.
+- Robotics and remote control to limit human exposure in physically intense activities, utilizing physical robots and sensors to automate drilling, facilitate remote operation of installations and centralize operation and support centers.

 Statoil has big ambitions for building internal digital competency and transforming the company into being a digital leader amongst the major energy suppliers.
 Capgemini will use its breadth and experience across industries and disciplines to support Statoil´s digital roadmap.
 The services will be delivered over the next three years.

 A global leader in consulting, technology services and digital transformation, Capgemini is at the forefront of innovation to address the entire breadth of clients’ opportunities in the evolving world of cloud, digital and platforms.
 Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
 It is a multicultural company of 200,000 team members in over 40 countries.
 The Group reported 2017 global revenues of EUR 12.8 billion.

 Visit us at www.capgemini.com.
 People matter, results count.

 Statoil will change its name to Equinor later this year (https://www.statoil.com/en/news/15mar2018-statoil.html)